-- 1. Planning ahead.
+- Planning ahead.
 You may register for competitions in advance (using danceconvention.net) or at the event (up until the deadline listed on the schedule).
-Be sure to check for any last-minute changes to the schedule. - 2.
+Be sure to check for any last-minute changes to the schedule.
+If you do not register by the deadline, you cannot participate in the competition. - 2.
 Knowing the rules.
 You should read the rules carefully prior to the competition.
 You are responsible for following the rules whether or not you have read them.
-If you have any questions, you should ask the event staff or chief judge ahead of time. - 3.
+If you have any questions, you should ask the event staff or chief judge ahead of time.
+If you enter a division for which you are not eligible, even if our staff misses the error on eligibility checks, you will be disqualified and can not receive the associated rewards (awards, points, etc.) - 3.
 Being prepared to compete.
-You should be in the ballroom at least 15 minutes before your competition.
+Be in the ballroom at least 15 minutes before your competition.
 For Strictly Swing and JNJ competitions, remember to bring your bib number.
 (If you lose your bib number, you may be charged for a replacement.)
-You must wear your bib number for all competition rounds including finals.
-If you are not wearing a bib number, you may be disqualified.
+You must wear your bib number for all relevant competition rounds.
+If you do not wear a bib number, you may be disqualified.
 If you are disqualified, miss the competition, or withdraw after the registration deadline, you will forfeit your entry fee. - 4.
 Demonstrating good sporting conduct at all times.
 You must demonstrate good sporting conduct at all times, both on and off the competition floor.
 This includes treating your partners, other competitors, competition officials, spectators, event staff, and the event itself with respect.
 Demonstrating a poor attitude by behaving in ways that our event staff, chief judge or judging panel deem inappropriate or disrespectful may result in a disqualification. - 5.
 Using appropriate channels to communicate your concerns.
 If you have questions or concerns about our competitions, you should use appropriate channels to share your concerns, such as a private discussion with our event director or chief judge.
 You are not allowed to confront, pressure, challenge, or argue with individual judges.
 If you harass or verbally abuse a judge or any other competition official, we may disqualify you and may also ban you from competing at our events in the future. - 6.
 Please be kind and safe.
 Many competitions necessitate dancing with dancers you have never met or have not danced with often.
 Please be considerate of this when dancing and don't dance in a way that is potentially harmful to other dancers.
 If your actions are deemed harmful by event or judging staff, you may be disqualified or banned from competing at future events. - 7.
 Reviewing your scores.
 Our scorer will post scores after the announcement of the results and presentation of awards.
 You may review this information to see how you did.
-(You may also take photos of the scores for your personal use.)
-If you are unable to review your scores at the event, you also may view posted scores online or contact our event staff after the event.
+If you have questions you may contact our event staff at or after the event.